People, places, many things don't belong to me. But the words themselves do.

-"Do not thank me," Zelda uttered weakly, the words falling from her mouth before she could realize.
+"Do not thank me," Zelda uttered weakly, the words falling from her mouth before she could catch them.
 Caring for him just this once, being able to erase the hurt - the gesture only re-sparked a long-time wish that she could have done more for him throughout his quest besides speak riddled words of encouragement and pass on enchanted tunes of transport.
 The injuries on his back were not serious and would heal nicely, but she had also come across scars from old wounds that had not seen such tender treatment.
 "You should never have had to suffer these pains..."

 She paused, realizing that her train of thought had once again thrust her against her secret guilt.
 Why did she have to draw his pure light into this filthy maelstrom of struggles?
-The wounds that pervaded his body before her eyes were a live, visual embodiment of the suffering she had caused.
+The wounds that pervaded his body before her eyes were a live, visual reminder of the suffering she had caused.
 For so much to tumble down from the consequences of one wrong decision...
 It was maddening, and the solution no less so.

 Link had turned to partly face her, his profile resolute in the veiled light.
 "I am the Hero of Time," he said quietly, the conviction of steel framing his words.
 "I have no regrets for doing my part for the sake of Hyrule - or for you, Princess."

 The words should have been reassuring, but her solace would not come so easily.
 If only you understood, Zelda thought, carefully avoiding those eyes that shone with so much brave confidence.
 Would he blame her, scorn her, when he learned that she was the source of Hyrule's downfall?
-Probably not, a small, hopeful voice in her head said.
+Perhaps not, a small, hopeful voice in her head said.
 He was too trusting, protective, too full of light.
 But the verdict that rang accusingly within her own mind was enough.

 The injuries on his front were caused by hard-hitting blows, and wounded considerably deeper into the flesh than the lacerations she had treated on his back.
-Zelda moved slowly as to not aggravate the wounds too much, but even so, Link could not suppress a small grunt of pain when she reached a particularly nasty bruise on his side.
+Zelda moved slowly as to not aggravate the wounds too much, but even so, Link could not suppress a small noise of pain when she reached a particularly nasty bruise on his side.

 Zelda quickly retracted her hands.
 "I'm sorry," she crooned, cursing herself for not being more considerate of possible internal injuries.
 Without touching the tender wound, she held her hand over him and extended her magic to probe the depths of the trauma instead, feeling for dissonance in the body's energy.
 One cracked rib and another bruised, she diagnosed with a frown.
 It would take stronger magic to mend this damage, an extent quite beyond anything she had tried on her own...